intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 ### Conclusion

-It is simple to complete this chart using sequential counting within the column, but this is useful in that it demonstrates the continuum that is mod12 arithmetic.
+While it is easy to complete this chart by simply counting sequentially downward within each column, it is still useful in that it demonstrates the continuum that is mod12 arithmetic.
 All whole integers can be represented by an integer between 0 and 11, giving us exactly one integer for every possible pitch class in the chromatic system.

 Pitch-class integer | First equivalency | Second equivalency
  --- | --- | ---